Are YOU a Super Filmmaker?

 F. All valid entries will be judged, & a panel of industry judges will select 3 winning films.
-These 3 films will be announced at Comic Con on Sunday 29th October, and the three winning teams will be the first entrants into the first MCM Comic Con Film League.
+These 3 films will be the entered into the first MCM Comic Con Film League.

 • Your film must be created entirely during the 60 hour challenge period.

 • All material must be free of any copyright claims and you indemnify us against any claims.